 Previously, Malek launched the Transforming Refugee Education towards Excellence (TREE) program supported by Community Jameel and in partnership with the Abdul Latif Jameel World Education Lab (J-WEL).
-TREE targets teachers and children in the public schools of Jordan to support their well-being.
-Children in Jordan are underperforming in school and finding the classroom a stressful environment.
+On average, schoolchildren in the public education sector are underperforming and find the classroom to be a stressful environment.
 The life chances afforded by a quality basic education are slipping out of reach for a generation of children.
-Falling educational standards have been exacerbated by the Syria crisis since 2011.
-Over a million Syrians have fled to Jordan; over 660,000 of whom are registered refugees.
-Of these, 78.7% live in host communities while the remaining 21.3% live in camps.
-This has placed considerable strain on social, economic, and natural resource systems throughout Jordan with extensive burdens placed specifically on the education and health sectors.
-As a result, the TREE program was designed by J-WEL and Save the Children Jordan to adopt the Compassionate Systems Framework to target the teachers and children in Jordan to support the education system.
+Falling educational standards have been exacerbated with the influx of over 1 million Syrian refugees from 2011 onwards.
+Of these, 78.7% live in host communities and the remaining 21.3% live in camps.
+This has placed considerable strain on social, economic, and natural resource systems throughout Jordan, with a significant burden placed on the education and health sectors.
+As a result, the TREE program was designed by J-WEL and Save the Children Jordan to adopt the Compassionate Systems Framework to improve the well-being of teachers and students in Jordanian public schools.